Scholar Commons

 • Research niche areas like ecotourism or event management.

-• Analyze customer behavior and satisfaction.
+• Analyse customer behaviour and satisfaction.

 • Consider sustainable practices.